CONGRATULATIONS ON YOUR ENGAGEMENT, and THANK YOU for your interest in The Buzzcatz!

 Q: Can you provide a microphone for our ceremony?

-A: YES, but you'll need more than just a microphone - our sound system for ceremonies includes two speakers on stands, a mixing board with inputs for musicians, a lapel lavalier mic for your officiant, and two handheld mics for anyone speaking.
-This is a worthwhile investment because if no one can hear your officiant, your ceremony will be lost on your guests.
-Our sound crew sets, runs, and strikes the system.
-See our package upgrades for details.
+A: Yes!
+Our sound system for ceremonies includes two speakers on stands, a mixing board with inputs for musicians, a lapel lavalier mic for your officiant, and two handheld mics for anyone speaking.
+Our sound man sets, runs playback, mixes sound, and strikes the system.
+This is an often overlooked detail, and we get this request frequently at the last minute.
+See our package upgrades for pricing details.

 Q: What do you bring in a way of a stage, power, etc?

-A: You provide the stage, the power drop, and any tenting needed.
-We don't provide staging, generators, or tents - your wedding planner will help you with all of those needs.
-Our contract rider calls for a 24 x 12 stage, a power drop from the venue, a dressing room, and meals for the band.
+A: You provide the stage, the power, and any tenting needed.
+Your wedding planner will help you with all of those rental needs.
+Our contract rider calls for a 24 x 12 stage, a power drop from the venue (talk to your venue, they will know what we need when we say "power drop") a dressing room, and meals for the band.
+None of our requirements are extraordinary for the hotels or country clubs.
+If your venue is a private home or older structure, chances are good that you will need generators for proper power to the band.
+We always have our tech speak to the house electrician so that everything goes smoothly on the day of.

 Q: Can we see you play “live”?